NoobySlasher/NoobySlasher/README.md

 ### [my super duper awesome strawpage where you can tell me alllll about ur day!!!](https://hostbody.straw.page)

-hi cheers bye my name is alan otherwise famously known as brad!!! i play pt on rare occasions when im fujoshing out, i am a minor and i lowk have no idea how im not banned from the 18+ servers yet but ay thats a story for another day...
+hi cheers bye my name is brad!!! i play pt on rare occasions when im fujoshing out, i am a minor and i lowk have no idea how im not banned from the 18+ servers yet but ay thats a story for another day...

 ![](https://i.postimg.cc/NMMQ4cRw/image-2024-05-26-153945128.png)